-For the Local Area Network (LAN), both Jackson School and Wood School have been installed with CAT 5 & CAT 5e Ethernet cabling to support 10-100 mbps of network bandwidth to the desktop switches, which is capable of providing high speed connection to the rooms within each building.
+For the Local Area Network (LAN), both Jackson School and Wood School have been upgraded with CAT 5e & Cat 6 Ethernet cabling to support up to 1000 mbps of network bandwidth to the desktop switches, which is capable of providing high speed connection to the rooms within each building.
 Both school buildings have fiber cable running as the backbone between the wiring closets, MDF and IDF, and are capable of providing gigabit speeds to the main switches within the closets.
 Each room in the building has been installed with 2-7 cable drops to provide network connection and direct access to the Internet.

 Each building has at least four (4) servers providing functions to the following: data files, printers, backup, applications, ghosting, ISA and Altiris.
-The schools are equipped with high speed Internet connection of up to 8 mbps/1 mbps, along with e-mail and website solutions hosted by third party vendors.
+Most of the servers have been virtualized using Hyper-V platform.
+The schools are equipped with high speed Internet connection of up to 50 mbps/10 mbps, along with e-mail and website solutions hosted by third party vendors.
 The firewall services which include content filtering software are in place as protective measures in order to be CIPA compliant so that students and teachers will be able to surf the web safely.
 For more details, refer to Internet Access.